22Wright/22Wright/README.md

-No idea how to code.
-Need help seriously
+Still no idea how to code.
+Hope this vibe coding thing works out

 <!---
 22Wright/22Wright is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.